 December Leopard sightings dwindled a bit due to more traffic on the Cape Vidal road but quickly increased after the festive season.
 As of late January, a lot more Leatherback Turtles had been witnessed with numerous Logger Head hatch-lings.

 Leatherback Turtle Facts

 - Can weigh up to 900 kg

 LeatherBacks are the largest turtles on earth.
-As their name implies their skin is thin, tough and rubbery.
-Made up of thousands of bone plates that gives an impression of leather.
+As their name implies their skin is thin, tough, and rubbery.
+Made up of thousands of bone plates that give an impression of leather.
 The LeatherBack is the only turtle that does not have a hard outer shell.
-The length of a adult Turtle can be up to 2,7 m long.
-Scissor like jaws, jellyfish is the main diet of this magnificent creature.
+The length of an adult Turtle can be up to 2,7 m long.
+Scissor-like jaws and jellyfish is the main diet of this magnificent creature.